 - Hair transplant surgery: Hair replacement through surgical techniques can also be great when people suffer from hair fall due to hereditary reasons and has developed bald spots as a result of rapidly increasing hair fall.

 Experiencing hair fall for a long term can not only cause one to suffer from baldness, hair thinning, and bald patches, but also can result in permanent hair loss.
-Therefore, once hair-fall is noticed, it is advised to consult with a dermatologist immediately as he/she can offer necessary treatments analyzing the responsible factors behind hair fall.

 Are you experiencing skin itchiness and development of dry, scaly rashes on your skin?
 This indicates you have eczema, which is a group of skin diseases occurring due to the inflammation and irritation of skin.
 Atopic dermatitis is the most common form of eczema.
 The disease can be controlled if proper treatment is undertaken.

 Itchy skin is the most common symptom of eczema.
 In some cases, the itching starts before the development of the rash.
 The rash appears most commonly on the back of the knees, face, hands, wrists and feet.
 The affected areas become dry and thickened and in people with a fair complexion, the areas may turn reddish initially and then become brown.